rwieruch/blog_robinwieruch_content/react-firebase-redux-tutorial.md

 The users are no longer managed in the local state of the component, but are now handled in Redux.
 You set the users with a dispatchable action from `mapDispatchToProps` and access them again in `mapStateToProps`.
 Both state and actions are passed as props to your component.

-The users and loading indicator are rendered as before, but only the loading statecomes from the local state.The Link component only navigates to the UserItem component, but it doesn't send any user objects.
+The users and loading indicator are rendered as before, but only the loading state comes from the local state.
+The Link component only navigates to the UserItem component, but it doesn't send any user objects.
 We wanted the user at our disposal via the Link component, and we want to let Redux handle it.

 {{< highlight javascript "hl_lines=3 23" >}}
 class UserList extends Component {